barsanuphe/grenier/README.md

 The following commands assume the configuration file is as [described here](#grenieryaml-example).

-This creates a timestamped archive of `documents` (something like `2015-04-09_22h48_documents`) in the repository described in the configuration file.
+This creates timestamped archives of all sources for the `documents` repository (something like `2015-04-09_22h48_work` and `2015-04-09_22h53_notes`), as described in the configuration file.
 If the repository does not exist, it will be created.

     grenier -n documents -b